dEAduction/dEAduction/CONTRIBUTING.md

 code/dev(dui.utils): Finish first part of my_function
 ```

-If you fix in the script `envconfig` (the one that sets up the virtual
+If you fixed the script `envconfig` (the one that sets up the virtual
 environment), the header (we leave it to you to imagine a summary) should be:

 ```